 Read other Interviews at this link.

 Subscribe here to never miss a short story, interview, Author Reflection, or D.I.
-Telbat novel news.
-Subscribers receive the exclusive gift, “Between the Pages: Other COIL Stories.”
-We post once a week.
+Telbat novel news in our weekly posts.
+Subscribers also receive our exclusive gift, “Three For Free,” three D.I.
+Telbat novels in one!
 Come join the adventure!